nevenc/spring-ai-workshop/workshop/content/03-first-spring-ai-app/index.md

 #### ChatClient API

 The **ChatClient** offers a fluent API for communicating with an AI Model.
-It supports both synchronous and streaming programming model.
+It supports both a synchronous and streaming programming model.

 The **ChatClient** is created using **ChatClient.Builder** object.